rdpeng/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 Using the imputed values, the **mean = 10766.19** and the **median = 10766.19**.

-Note that by coincidence the mean and the median are the same.
-Using the imputed data, both the mean and median number of steps increases because steps are being added to the data set.
+Note that by coincidence the mean and the median are the same because we have replaced missing values with the average values on 8 missing days.

+Using the imputed data, both the mean and median number of steps increases because additional steps are being added to the data set.

 Examining the histogram I see a much more evenly distributed number of steps, which is plausible because the missing data might simply reflect the case that the subject forgot to take the tracker with them.
 Any given day will likely be similar to the average, even if the details differ.
 In this case the missing data covers an entire day, rather than missing random intervals which should make using the average values even more reasonable.

 ## Are there differences in activity patterns between weekdays and weekends?